So Yeah, I've Found the Trick That Makes Any Outfit Look Cool

 (Image credit: Getty Images)

 As far as we're concerned, animal prints are neutral.
 They look especially amazing with a sleek leather dress or a Matrix-style trench.
-Remember, there are varying degrees of animal print, like Junya Watanabe's opaque leopard tights to Commando's black sheer versions.
+Remember, there are varying degrees of animal print, from Junya Watanabe's opaque leopard tights to Commando's black sheer versions.
 Pick how intensely you want to go, and don't be afraid to have fun with it!

 Fashion Market Editor